-As our coach turned off the highway and onto the rural routes, the scenery definitely became quite interesting.
-Towards the end of the Ice Age, as the glaciers made their slow march across the tundra, hundreds of enormous granite boulders were deposited along their paths to the sea.
+Watch the scenery as your motor coach turns off the highway and onto the rural routes.
+We were told that towards the end of the Ice Age, as the glaciers made their slow march across the tundra, hundreds of enormous granite boulders were deposited along their paths to the sea.

-Nearly fifty-feet tall and sporting the eight-sided, pyramidal form of typical Victorian-era lighthouses, this building is a huge attraction for not just tourists, but artists and photographs from around the world.
+Nearly fifty-feet tall and sporting the eight-sided, pyramidal form of typical Victorian-era lighthouses, this building is a huge attraction for not just tourists, but landscape artists and photographers from around the world.

-Enough time was included so that whomever wanted to walk the very short distance into the very tiny town, could do so without worry of missing the bus.
+Enough time was included so that whoever wanted to walk the very short distance into the very tiny town, could do so without worry of missing the bus.
 A seafood restaurant stood at the top of the hill very near to the lighthouse.